postmanlabs/labs-docs/src/pages/docs/api-governance/api-security-admin-panel.md

 All the available security rules turned on by default.
 Your team can configure individual security rules to meet your development needs.
 If you turn a rule off, you and your team members won't see warnings for this rule if it's violated in your API's definition or when you send an API request.

 To turn a security rule off, select the toggle next to the rule name.
-To turn the rule back on, select the toggle again.
+To turn the rule back on, select the toggle again. <!-- TODO: permissions?? -->

 <!-- TODO: screenshot -->